misterjoshua/k8s-pipeline-setup/README.md

 | `DOWNLOAD_KUBECTL` | Set to `no` to skip downloading helm or set to a specific version of kubectl to download that version.
 (Example: `v1.16.2`)
 | `DOWNLOAD_HELM` | Set to `no` to skip downloading helm or set to a specific version of helm to download that version.
 (Example: `v2.14.3`)

+## Self Testing

+This script can self-test.
+Run `setup.sh selftest` to have the script test itself in your pipeline.

 ## Security Considerations

 Given that this script handles credentials to access your kubernetes cluster, I encourage all responsible users to review the source and to cache a copy of the script in their own repository.